 Close to Neath Abbey is the derelict lightvessel LV72.
 The lightship marked a safe passage through minefields in the English Channel for landing craft in June 1944.
 She was codenamed Juno after the landing beach she protected.

 The holiday resort of Porthcawl developed as a port in the 19th century, but trade later declined.
 Porthcawl Lighthouse was built in 1866 and is one of two surviving cast-iron lighthouses in Wales.
 It was also the last Welsh coal and gas-powered lighthouse.

 Located between Bridgend and Cardiff, Nash Point Lighthouse was built in 1832.
 Two lighthouses initially worked together as leading lights to mark the dangerous Nash Sands.
 The low Lighthouse is still in existence but was decommissioned in the 1920s.

-Nash Point was the last lighthouse to be automated in Wales on 5th August 1998.
+Nash Point was the last Welsh lighthouse to be automated, on 5th August 1998.
 Two of the cottages now offer holiday accommodation.

 A few miles off the coast of Barry, in the middle of the busy Bristol Channel, lies the island of Flatholm.
 A cholera isolation hospital operated here during the Second World War.
 Built in 1737, Flatholm Lighthouse was extended in height in 1820 and again improved in 1866.